Allebale/Gamepass-Shortcuts/README.md

 XboxPC: Done.

 EA Play: Not possible atm, but there are dummy shortcuts.
+(Overwrite the shortcut)

 Cloud: Not released yet for PC but there are dummy shortcuts.
+(Overwrite the shortcut)

 There are currently 373 PC games (with some being collections) & 51 cloud "exclusives".
 If i have missed any please let me know.